 |Paper Bag||Can be recycled, can be made from recycled paper||Possible to be used numerous times, not completely durable especially with liquids||Widely recycled unless contaminated by food or liquid||Free|

-TIP: For both office and households it is useful to have a central storage of reusable bags that people can easily access before heading somewhere that they will require a bag.
+TIP: For both offices and households it is useful to have central storage of reusable bags that people can easily access before heading somewhere that they will require a bag.